GeoMOER/moer-mpg-remote-sensing/docs/index.md

 # Course features

-The course is linked to the research of the Nature 4.0 project, heavily integrated into the parallel [Geo Information Systems](https://oer.uni-marburg.de/goto.php?target=crs_327&client_id=mriliasmooc){:target="_blank"} and build upon the parallel [Data Analysis](https://oer.uni-marburg.de/goto.php?target=crs_326&client_id=mriliasmooc){:target="_blank"} courses.
+The course is linked to research in the LOEWE Priority Programm Nature 4.0, heavily integrated into the parallel [Geo Information Systems](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2092236/index.html){:target="_blank"} and build upon the parallel [Data Analysis](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2287352/index.html){:target="_blank"} courses.
 It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.